SatelliteShorelines/SDS_Benchmark/README.md

 # SDS_Benchmark

-This repository is a testbench for shoreline mapping algorithms using satellite imagery.
+This repository is a testbench for shoreline mapping algorithms using publicly available satellite imagery.
+The idea is that it can be used to:
+- evaluate established satellite-derived shoreline (SDS) algorithms against a set of benchmark datasets.
+- test future developments and enhancements of SDS methods, like co-registration or wave runup correction, with a fixed and publicly available methodology.

 Currently there are 4 validation sites available, which are downloaded from their respective sources and processed into time-series of shoreline change along cross-shore transects:
 - Narrabeen, Australia [ref](https://www.nature.com/articles/sdata201624)